 Beach Safety and Rip Currents

-- Learn Rip Current Safety
+- Learn Rip Current Safety and know your options

 - Wear a Life Jacket

 - Swim Near the Lifeguard

 - Check With the Lifeguards About Current Conditions

 - Obey Posted Signs and Flags

 - Keep the Beach and Water Clean by Removing All Trash and Dumping in Provided Trash Cans